cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![create-clip-onestep.gif](images/create-clip-onestep.gif)

-In the Hierarchy, select the "Body" node and drag "oneStep" from Animation folder onto the "Clips" property in the Inspector panel.
+In the Hierarchy, select the "Body" node and drag "oneStep" from the Animation folder onto the "Clips" property in the Inspector panel.

 ![assign-clip.gif](images/assign-clip.gif)